Suzuki Violin & Viola Program

 - 10 weekly private lessons.
 See our locations.

-- 5 group classes (50 minutes each), on scheduled Fridays at Immanuel UMC.
+- 5 group classes (45 minutes each), as scheduled at Immanuel UMC.
+(Suzuki calendar pending)

-- Opportunities for public performances as a group and individually.
+- Opportunities for public performances both as a group and individually.

 Immanuel UMC: 2551 Dixie Highway, Lakeside Park, 41017